 “Subterranean Homesick Blues” was used in one of the first “modern” promotional film clips, the forerunner of what was later known as the music video.
 The original clip was the opening segment of D. A. Pennebaker’s film Dont Look Back, a documentary on Dylan’s 1965 tour of England.
 The video, one of the best cultural artifacts of the 60s, can be seen by clicking this link:

 Click on the X top right to remove the advertisement for Pennebakers’ documentary.
 The bearded bald man in the video is the poet Allen Ginsbeg (1926-1997).

 Contrary to the original recording, my arrangement of “Subterranean Homesick Blues” is indeed in a traditional blues format and comes from Howlin’ Wolf (real name Chester Burnett, 1910-1976), one of the greatest artists of all time, and his very influential blues piece “Smokestack Lighting.”
 In particular, Wolf’s guitarist Hubert Sumlin (1931-2011) came up with a timeless blues guitar riff for the song’s original 1956 recording.
 When I was a young man, I spent hours playing Hubert Sumlin’s riff and working out some fingerpicking variations which, more than forty years later, form the basis of this arrangement.

-Richard Séguin – voice, acoustic guitar, mandolin
+Richard Séguin – voice, electric guitars. electric bass

 Roch Tassé – drums